JoaoM07/HandsVisualScene_guide/README.md

 ## Step-by-step guide to reproduce our data analysis process ##

 We recommend running the analysis in Google Colab.
-Colab is Google's online platform forwriting and running code in Python language.
-It allows us to use high-end hardware and links with Google drive where you can store your data.
+Colab is Google's online platform for writing and running code.
+It allows you to use high-end hardware while linking with Google Drive where you can store your data.
 Both of these will require a Gmail account.
+The scripts can also be run on your machine using Jupyter Notebooks.
+You will need to change the path of the files to where you have saved them on your machine.

 ### Step 1.
 Download the Epic Kitchens hand-object annotations files ###
 (The duration of this step depends on your internet connection as this requires the download of a very large ZIP file - 10Gb)